July 29th 1977: The Café Royal (R.S.V.P. Rayner Unwin)

 In a previous post (Ex Libris Richard Adams) I suggested that ‘perhaps as many as 50–60’ review copies of The Silmarillion were ‘distributed to UK literary editors in late July’.
 I based this comment, in part, on the evidence given by Noad (quoted above), but also on information derived from the original Café Royal invite itself.
 A copy of this—possibly a printer's proof, but perhaps simply the publisher's file copy—has survived; a remarkable piece of ephemera for the collector, but also, perhaps more importantly, a fascinating piece of publishing history.

-The invite tells us that review copies had just become available; it's implied these were some of the first.
+The invite tells us that review copies had just become available; it is implied these were some of the first.
 The invite is obviously un-dated, but one would assume it was sent no later than the beginning of the week, and possibly drafted the week before i.e. week commencing 18th July.
 Despite the scheduling of Christopher Tolkien's activity being organised by GA&U at this time, it wasn't necessarily a given that the availability of review copies would ‘happily’ coincide, as it did, with Christopher's brief visit; further archival information—shared by Noad—states that he was only in England for a few days.

 He would also squeeze in an interview with Bill Cater, of THE SUNDAY TIMES, at GA&U's Museum Street offices; Cater would publish The Filial Duty of Christopher Tolkien (The Sunday Times Magazine, 25th September 1977) based on this interview.
 Cater was the author of several articles on Tolkien, interviewing him (like Ezard) in 1966; see Scull & Hammond's The J.R.R.
 Tolkien Companion & Guide: Chronology (HarperCollins, 2006, p.
 671) for further detail.